-Bundles are available at bcstack.com starting June 13th!
+Bundles are available at on the BC Stack website starting June 13th!

 Don’t forget that I started a brand new Facebook group for digital product creators called Digital Product Insiders.
 Whether you are new to digital products or you’re an existing digital product creator, this is for you!
-Head to monicafroese.com/group to join for free!
+Head on over to join for free!